DW correspondent perspectives: Reporting on the war in Ukraine | DW | 07.03.2022

 Anna Fil has also been reporting from Lviv, where she says the situation has worsened.
 Thousands of people are crowding the railway station, waiting in a huge line for a spot on a train heading west.

 "People standing in it can't even tell where they are going exactly," she says.
 "They know that there are trains going to Poland every two hours.
 They don't know what town this train will bring them to, and basically it doesn't matter."
-For these refugees, some who have fled the fighting and missile attacks further east, anywhere is better.
+For these refugees, who have fled the fighting and missile attacks, anywhere is better.

 In the southwestern city of Chernivtsi, near the border with Romania, Fanny Facsar reports that people are relatively safe.
 But they wonder if their lives will return to the way it was before the Russian invasion.
 Many Ukrainians fleeing to Romania pass through this town in search of refuge.